Mechanical Engineering Technology

 - Assume leadership and/or project management roles.

-a. an ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities
+- an ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, or technology to solve broadly-defined engineering problems;

-d. an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives
+- an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems;

 |Program Name||Enrollment 2016||Number of Graduates 2016||Enrollment 2017||Number of Graduates 2017